availproject/avail-light/README.md

 - No pluggable architecture. `substrate-lite` supports a certain hardcoded list of consensus algorithms, at the moment Babe and GrandPa.
 Support for other algorithms can only be added by modifying the code of substrate-lite, and it is not possible to plug a custom algorithm from outside.

-## Why is this repository not public?

-Two concerns should be resolved before making this repository public:

-- It is unclear whether this repository should be under GPL or Apache license.
-At the moment, all newly-written code is under Apache, but some code has been copy-pasted from Substrate and is still using the GPL.

 # Objectives

 There exists multiple objectives behind this repository: